Dillan-github/PythonSudokuSolver/README.md

 # Python Sudoku Solver
 Initial commit ReadMe

-src/solver.py will take in two command line arguments:
+src/solver.py will take in the filename as the only command line argument:
-1. the method to use to solve (1,2,3,4,5)
-2. the path to the text file containing the unsolved puzzle
+1. the path to the text file containing the unsolved puzzle

 The text file containing the unsolved puzzle should be in the following format: